krowinski/tinyID/README.md

 Using real IDs in various places - such as GET links or API payload - is generally a bad idea:

-* It may reveal some sensitive informations about your business, such as growth rate or amount of customers.
+* It may reveal some sensitive information about your business, such as growth rate or amount of customers.
 * If someone finds unprotected resource link, where you forgot to check if passed resource ID really belongs to currently logged-in user, he will be able to steal all of your data really fast just by incrementing ID in links.
 * Big numbers may cause overflows in places where length is limited, such as SMS messages.